typeable/compaREST/test/golden/common/type-changing/report.md

 ### 📱➡️ JSON Request

-The following types were added:
+Values are now limited to the following types:

 -   Array